 - Post-doctoral Fellow, Cardiac Physiology, Washington State University, 1992-1994

 - Clinical Instructor, Small Animal Anesthesiology, University of Georgia, 1994-1995

 - Clinical Instructor, Anesthesiology, Cornell University, 1995-1997

-- Diplomate, American College of Veterinary Anesthesiologists, 1995
+- Diplomate, American College of Veterinary Anesthesia and Analgesia 1995

 - Clinical Professor of Anesthesiology, University of Wisconsin Madison

 Dr. Smith is involved in teaching students in the second, third, and fourth year veterinary curriculum.
-She coordinates the Fundamentals of Anesthesiology course, the Clinical Anesthesia rotation, and the Advanced Anesthesia elective in the students' fourth year.
+She coordinates the Clinical Anesthesia rotation and the Advanced Anesthesia elective in the students' fourth year.
 Her teaching responsibilities are split between didactic teaching in lecture courses and instruction of fourth year students during their clinical rotations in anesthesiology.
 Dr. Smith is the faculty coordinator for the UW SVM residency program in Anesthesiology.
-She is also on the American College of Veterinary Anesthesiologists Board of Directors and currently serves as Chair.
-She serves on many departmental and SVM committees and is the Section Head for Anesthesia.
+She has served as Chair of the American College of Veterinary Anesthesia and Analgesia (ACVAA) Board of Directors and currently is President-Elect of the ACVAA.
+She serves on many departmental and SVM committees and is the Section Head for Anesthesia and Pain Management.